jc-prg/birdhouse-cam/README.md

 ### Accessing images via WebDAV

-To access image and video files via WebDAV define credentials and port in the [.env](sample.env)-file and start docker container.
+To access image and video files via WebDAV define credentials and port in the [.env](sample.env)-file and start the docker container as shown below.
+As administrator, you'll find a link in the settings and there in the "client and server information" section.

   ```bash
   $ sudo docker-compose -f docker-compose-webdav.yml up -d